The Hidden Dangers of Pulling an Abscessed Tooth

 Risks and Complications of Pulling an Abscessed Tooth

 Despite the symptoms of an abscessed tooth and how tempting it is to get it pulled out, this condition requires an experienced dental or medical professional.
+We recommend contacting our office if the symptoms become too severe.
 This is to prevent the risks that may come with pulling it out on your own or without the proper help.

 Severe pain, bleeding may be experienced